MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experiments

-\paragraph{MMDialog Multi-Turn Evaluation} We conduct an evaluation of our method on the MMDialog dataset to determine the effectiveness of generating precise and appropriate multimodal information in multi-turn conversational scenarios.
-The model is required to generate either unimodal or multimodal responses based on the previous turns during the conversations in this dataset.
+\textbf{Multimodal Dialog Generation on MMDialog~} We conduct an evaluation of our method on the MMDialog dataset to determine the effectiveness of generating precise and appropriate multimodal information in multi-turn conversational scenarios.
+The model is required to generate either unimodal or multimodal responses based on the previous turns during the conversations.
 Our results, as presented in Table~\ref{table:mmdialog}, demonstrate that \modelname outperforms the baseline model Divter in terms of generating more accurate textual responses.
-While the image qualities of the generated responses are similar, \modelname excels in MM-Relevance compared to the baseline model.
-This indicates that our model can better learn how to appropriately position image generation and produce highly coherent multimodal responses.
+While the image qualities of the generated responses are similar, \modelname excels in MM-Relevance compared to the baselines.
+This indicates that our model can better learn how to position image generation and produce highly coherent multimodal responses appropriately.